bylexus/protobone/README.md

 There is still a lot to do.
 This addition is not yet finished.
 This is what still need to be done:

 * implement Collections with support to batch load/sync Models
-* implement emulate JSON in Model.Prototype.sync
+* implement emulate JSON in Protobone.sync
 * implement an event system (e.g. on model updates etc.)
 * implement defaults on Model
 * implement validation (on save (triggers invalid event), on set (optional))